githubapnic/Ubuntu/installpackages/readme.md

 sudo ./install_packages.sh
 ```
 ## Troubleshooting
-There is a install.log file.
+There is an install.log file.
 To view the file when running the script
 ```
 tail -f install.log
 ```